OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

     Password: ***************
     Login Succeeded

-(required only before very first download)
+(required only before the very first download)

-2. **Download** the current version of image to your host:
+2. **Download** the current version of image to your Host:

 .. prompt:: bash # auto